How To Schedule Posts In WordPress

 Troubleshooting Scheduled Posts

-If your scheduled post did not publish when the scheduled time arrived, check the following:
+If your scheduled post failed to publish when the scheduled time arrived, check the following:

 - Is your timezone set correctly in your Settings > General section?

-Automate Post Scheduling With WP Plugins
+Automate Post Scheduling With WordPress Plugins

 Queuing Posts For Publishing